In the world of comic books and superheroes, one name usually stands out, Stan Lee.

 R: Tough one.
 There have been so many good ones.
 I’d probably have to go with his Spider-Man 3 cameo.
 Probably the only thing good about that mess of a movie.
 It was a key moment, carried some weight.
 It was that positive outlook and ideology that Lee was famous for.
 Brilliant.

 B: Good call.
 I nearly went with that one.
 He’s had so many amazing cameos, some that are just funny, others that, like you said, carry some weight to them.
 Mine is a subtle one, no grand speech or comedic one-line.
 It was in Daredevil (2003).
 The one where he was about to walk into a busy road but young Matt Murdock stopped him with his stick.
 Lee played the up ‘shock’ perfectly.
-Daredevil is one of my all time favorite characters, so it’s fitting that my favourite Lee cameo would be in this movie.
+Daredevil is one of my all-time favourite characters, so it’s fitting that my favourite Lee cameo would be in this movie.

 R: So both our cameos are in crap movies basically!